 In 1993 the National Hockey League owners hired Gary Bettman, the very first commissioner to oversee the league.
 His predecessors had all been presidents.
 I have no idea what the difference is or why the title change occurred, but I’m sure Mr. Bettman loves it.
 Name changes have been a favourite past time of his as NHL commissioner.
 He has, of course, overseen several team name changes over the years, along with their addresses.
 I could easily write a scathing rant on that subject, but it’s a topic beyond mere perturbation.
 He has helped facilitate name changes on the head office door for the NHL Players Association, a trick he’s pulled off three times using nothing more than the withdrawal of all NHL hockey for periods of time up to and including one full season.
 That too could make for a lengthy and heated diatribe but again, far beyond mere perturbation.

 There is one name change fetish the Commissioner has, however, that is most definitely a perturbation and it’s what I wish to bluster about here.
-I speak of the changing of Conference and Division names, something Chairman Bettman did as a first order of business upon taking the reins of the NHL in order to make the game simpler to understand for new fans.
+I speak of the changing of NHL Conference and NHL Division names, something Chairman Bettman did as a first order of business upon taking the reins of the NHL in order to make the game simpler to understand for new fans.
 That’s code for “most Americans.”
 Since the NBA, NFL, and MLB all used geographic division names, so too must the NHL because … “most Americans”.
 So with one swipe of his evil wand, the Prince of Wales and Campbell Conferences became the Western and Eastern Conferences and the Adams, Patrick, Norris, and Smythe Divisions became the Northeast, Atlantic, Central, and Pacific Divisions.
 See?
 Way more understandable.
 They practically explain the game all by themselves.

 That American Team That Played In The Canadian Division